Last updated: 25th January 2022

 - Tip #3: Considering hiring a guide who will bring Chichen Itza to life, our guide Sergio was excellent.

 - Tip #4: You’re not allowed camera tripods – so don’t bother taking one.

 - Tip #5: You don’t get a map with your ticket, and there’s only a couple on site, so photograph the map at the Ballcourt to refer to.

 How we did it:

-- We paid for an all-inclusive beach holiday with Thomson staying at the Sensimar Seaside Suites.
+- We paid for an all-inclusive beach holiday with TUI staying at the Sensimar Seaside Suites near Tulum.
 From here we took a day trip with Chichen Itza Sightseeing with superb host and guide Sergio, who was very entertaining and knowledgeable.
 The tour also included a stop at the Hubiku Cenote plus a chance to see the historic city of Valladolid.
 Costs were approx £100 per person.